Mark Secrest Appraisals 202.718.2521 Washington DC 917.268.7477 New York

 (of overriding importance)

-Those, Mark included, who hold themselves out as expert appraisers are engaged in an unregulated profession.
+Those, we are included, who hold themselves out as expert appraisers are engaged in an unregulated profession.
 This should be a concern at the forefront for anyone considering the services of art and antiques appraisers.

 Mark encourages everyone to interview and consult a number of appraisers until you are reasonably confident and comfortable that an appraiser is a competent expert.